 Branding, Content Strategy, Design, Research, & Writing

 Neuroscience Theater is a science series making learning about the brain both entertaining and approachable to a wide audience.
 In this series, I discuss how the brain and mind are depicted in movies, shows, and pop culture and explain related real-life science research happening behind the scenes.
 As the founder, I do everything from branding, such as designing a custom logo and graphics, to researching and strategizing content.
-From writing scripts to editing videos, I produce well-informed content for YouTube, Instagram, and TikTok.
-Additionally, I curate informative posts for Twitter, expanding reach across various social media platforms through careful attention to trends and analytics.
-I present at speaking engagements such as seminars and conferences and also speak on podcasts.
+From writing scripts to editing videos, I produce well-informed content for YouTube, Instagram, Twitter, and TikTok.
+Additionally, I present at seminars and conferences and speak on podcasts.
 I also consult on creative projects about the brain and mind, lending my neuroscience expertise to sci-fi writing, short films, plays, and other artistic works.

 Logo & Branding